 Instructors: Chavez, Drummond, Henry, Gorney, Gunnison, Rasky

+Reporting the News: Read Less [-]

-JOURN 201 Advanced News Reporting 3 - 4 Units Advanced study of reporting in more complex subject areas and more sophisticated writing styles.
-Rules & Requirements
+JOURN 201 Advanced News Reporting 3 - 4 Units

+Terms offered: Spring 2018, Spring 2017, Spring 2015 Advanced study of reporting in more complex subject areas and more sophisticated writing styles.
+Advanced News Reporting: Read More [+] Rules & Requirements

 Prerequisites: 200 or consent of instructor

 Repeat rules: Course may be repeated for credit with consent of instructor.
 Course may be repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of seminar and 8 hours of fieldwork per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.

-JOURN 209 Multimedia Reporting Bootcamp 1 Unit

-This is a required one-week intensive multimedia training workshop at the beginning of the fall semester to equip all first-year graduate journalism students with basic knowledge of digital storytelling techniques as well as the use of multimedia equipment and editing software to produce multimedia content.
+Advanced News Reporting: Read Less [-] JOURN 209 Multimedia Reporting Bootcamp 1 Unit Terms offered: Fall 2017, Fall 2015, Fall 2014 This is a required one-week intensive multimedia training workshop at the beginning of the fall semester to equip all first-year graduate journalism students with basic knowledge of digital storytelling techniques as well as the use of multimedia equipment and editing software to produce multimedia content.
 The objective is to train all students-regardless of their planned area of specialty-with some foundational digital skills to be applied during their reporting for the school's local online news sites in the J200 Intro To Reporting class.
 The concepts and skills taught during the workshop also will be reaffirmed and expanded over the semester in the Multimedia Skills class.

-Hours & Format

-Fall and/or spring: 1 weeks - 15 hours of seminar and 15 hours of laboratory per week
+Multimedia Reporting Bootcamp: Read More [+] Hours & Format Fall and/or spring: 1 weeks - 15 hours of seminar and 15 hours of laboratory per week Additional Details Subject/Course Level: Journalism/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Journalism/Graduate

-Grading: Letter grade.

 Instructors: Hermandez, Grabowicz

+Multimedia Reporting Bootcamp: Read Less [-]

-JOURN 210 News Photography 2 Units Fundamentals of photography and taking news photography.
-Rules & Requirements
+JOURN 210 News Photography 2 Units

+Terms offered: Spring 2018, Spring 2017, Fall 2016 Fundamentals of photography and taking news photography.
+News Photography: Read More [+] Rules & Requirements

 Prerequisites: Priority to journalism graduate students

 Hours & Format

 Fall and/or spring: 15 weeks - 2 hours of lecture and 4 hours of laboratory per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Offered for satisfactory/unsatisfactory grade only.

 Instructor: Light

+News Photography: Read Less [-]

 JOURN 211 News Reporting Laboratory 2 - 4 Units

+Terms offered: Fall 2017, Fall 2016, Fall 2015

 This course is an intensive laboratory course taken in conjunction with our core reporting class, 200.
 It is designed to simulate as closely as possible the deadline and production pressures of a modern, multi-media news organization.
 Students report to the newsroom during the week to receive their reporting assignments.
 Print, audio, and video elements are gathered, produced, edited, rewritten as necessary and then made available to pre-selected media outlets for publication.
 Each section will produce a themed final project.

-Hours & Format
+News Reporting Laboratory: Read More [+] Hours & Format

 Fall and/or spring: 15 weeks - 2-4 hours of lecture per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.